mfulmer1138/nodered_devimage/README.md

 Connect to the container (typically [http://127.0.0.1:8080](http://127.0.0.1:8080) for the typical local container installation) and proceed to build flows and subflows as required.

-When the flows are ready for container deployment, the `flows.json` and `settings.js` file will need to be copied to the `data` directory of the final conainter by copying the `flows.json` to a `data` directory in the root of your new container project and including `COPY data/flows.json /data` in the `Dockerfile`.
+When the flows are ready for container deployment, the `flows.json` and `settings.js` file will need to be copied to the `data` directory of the final conainter by copying thes files to a `data` directory in the root of your new container project and including `COPY` directives in the `Dockerfile`.
 For example:
 ```sh
 # from the nodered_devimage directory
 cp ./data/flows.json ../new_container/data